-BIO 230 Mammalian Physiology (4)
+BIO 230 Mammalian Physiology (4) (Next year's course prefix/number BIOL 2471)

 Prerequisite: Twelve hours of biology, eight hours of inorganic chemistry or concurrent registration in organic chemistry and demonstrated competence approved by the instructor.
 This course is a study of the function of various mammalian systems.
 Emphasis is on interrelationships.
 Instruments are used to measure various physiological features.
 Laboratory fee.
 (3 Lec., 3 Lab.)
 (Coordinating Board Academic Approval Number 2607065124)